emilyeserven/emilyeserven.github.io/_drafts/2016-09-26-cooper-hewitt.markdown

 Note the distinction, *functional* art.
 The Cooper Hewitt

-Despite being technically being in the Fine Arts school, I don't like art museums.
-(The patience to analyze an art piece and move on to the next one for 2-3 hours is not with me.
-I much prefer something like the Natural History Museum.)
-However, the Cooper Hewitt allows for

 * There were pieces that were aesthetic, and pieces that were functional.
 But all of them served a purpose.
-* Normal art museums I avoid, since I feel it's more abstract than I would prefer to see.
 * The pen added a whole dimension to the experience, being able to view the collection post-visit is a hugely cool feature
 * The API makes my developer self very happy